-With spots for snorkeling and shallow waves, this public area is also fantastic to relax with the younger children.
+With spots for snorkeling and shallow waves, this public area is also fantastic to relax with younger children.
 Rent an umbrella, collect seashells, or dive down to the ocean depths to spot colorful marine life.
 Or, wade in the water and spend your day sunbathing.
 Whatever you choose to do at Grace Bay Beach, it stretches for almost seven miles, so you’ll definitely be able to find a quiet spot to settle in.
 Adventurous swimmers have their fair choice of action too, though.
 Kids will love the Big Mable tube ride!

 Take in the Sights at Sapodilla Bay

-Though it isn’t as famous as Grace Bay Beach, on a busy day crowds can definitely carry into Sapodilla Bay, which is much more commercialized in comparison to other quiet, family-friendly areas in Turks and Caicos.
-Fishermen sell fresh produce oceanside, and there are a lot of spots where you can grab casual Caribbean fare for lunch.
-Teens will especially appreciate various watersport rentals nearby.
+Though it isn’t as famous as Grace Bay Beach, on a busy day crowds can definitely carry into Sapodilla Bay.
+Expect it to be more commercialized in comparison to other quiet, family-friendly areas in Turks and Caicos.
+Fishermen even sell fresh produce oceanside!
+Plus, there are a lot of spots where you can grab casual Caribbean fare for lunch.
+As one of the things to do in Turks and Caicos with kids, teens will especially appreciate various watersport rentals nearby.
 Whether you choose to sunbathe, kayak, or surf, you’ll never regret your time spent at Sapodilla Bay!

 Spot Iguanas at Little Water Cay

 Big Blue Collective offers guests the chance to rent kayaks or paddleboards to reach the tiny island, but there are also various boat charters and eco-tours available.
 When you arrive, kids will be taken aback by the sight: hundreds of giant lizards inhabit the area!
 Little Water Cay splits into two looping boardwalk paths for walking.
 If you do choose to kayak, be sure to stop at all the tiny islets on the way.
-Extending all the way to Half Moon Bay, families can also choose to take a guided tour of Little Water Cay to learn more.
+Extending to Half Moon Bay, families can also choose to take a guided tour of Little Water Cay to learn more.

 Connect with Nature at Taylor Bay Beach

 There aren’t many spots for snorkeling, but the waters are clear and shallow, ideal for beginner swimmers.
 Little ones will love splashing in the warm sea, which is approximately 2-4 feet deep for nearly half a mile out.
-Due to low tides, interesting patches of sands often form funky designs along the shore as well.
+Due to low tides, interesting patches of sand often form funky designs along the shore as well.
 Plus, with a plethora of well-maintained trails housing beautiful birds, it’s also a good spot to connect with nature!
 Parents can hit the tennis courts too.
 Taylor Bay Beach remains one of the best things to do with kids in Turks & Caicos!

 Go Horseback Riding

-There’s nothing as enchanting as descending down a Turks & Caicos beach on horseback!
+There’s nothing as enchanting as enjoying a Turks & Caicos beach on horseback!
 Luckily, there are plenty of opportunities to do so with your children here.
 Book your tour with Provo Ponies, an island company offering beautiful pony rides to Long Bay Beach.
-Families also enjoy tours from TCI Heritage or Unique Tours & Rentals, which is the only company that starts the experience directly on the beach.
-(But if you’d rather a longer ride, we suggest a more extensive option.)
+Families also enjoy tours from TCI Heritage or Unique Tours & Rentals.
+The latter is the only company that starts the experience directly on the beach.
+(But if you’d rather have a longer ride, we suggest a more extensive option.)